midnightntwrk/midnight-architecture/proposals/0009-forks.md

 Also - Node implementation has a well-defined entrypoints for interaction with ledger for transaction validation and execution.

 FRAME also requires runtime to be versioned for validation purposes.
 But it seems that making use of any versioning, require to use runtime upgrades for the changes to take effect with the alternative being replacing code in-place.
+Most of pallets being part of Polkadot SDK make heavy use of runtime upgrades and migration capabilities offered by Substrate.

 Currently - the runtime (consensus + midnight-specific APIs) is already being built with WASM, but ledger is hidden behind the runtime interface API.
 Whole runtime WASM file at this moment takes around 1MB - 2MB depending on amount of optimizations enabled.
 The runtime can be (experimentally, see https://medium.com/@OneBlockplus/substrate-monthly-substrate-technical-newsletter-february-issue-56a7556301cf) compiled to a RISC-V bytecode, but it seems the polkavm (https://github.com/koute/polkavm) is of a similar speed as the WASM runtimes, so it is hardly a performance gain.